Harkat-ul-Jihad al-Islami: Activities in India

-Government of India has declared and banned it as a terrorist organisation.

-In April 2006, the state police Special Task Force in India uncovered a plot by six HuJI terrorists, including the mastermind behind the 2006 Varanasi bombings, involving the destruction of two Hindu temples in the Indian city of Varanasi.
+The government of India has declared HuJI a terrorist organisation and banned it.
+In 2006, the Indian state police Special Task Force uncovered a plot by six HuJI members, including the mastermind of the 2006 Varanasi bombings, involving the destruction of two Hindu temples in Varanasi.
 Maps of their plans were recovered during their arrest.
-The organisation has claimed responsibility for blasts at the Delhi High Court which claimed the lives of 10 and injured around 60.
-Vikar Ahmed, a member of an Islamist group, and connected to HuJI, has been accused of murdering police officers in Hyderabad.
+The organisation has claimed responsibility for blasts at the Delhi High Court that killed 10 people and injured around 60.
+Vikar Ahmed, a member of an Islamist group connected to HuJI, has been accused of murdering police officers in Hyderabad.
 He is also a suspect in the Mecca Masjid bombing.

-HuJI has claimed responsibility for the 2011 Delhi bombing.
-However, this has not been confirmed by the National Investigation Agency.

-14 people were killed and 94 people were injured in the bomb blast.
+HuJI claimed responsibility for the 2011 Delhi bombing, but this has not been confirmed by the National Investigation Agency.
+14 people were killed and 94 injured in the blast.
 Police have released two sketches of the suspects.
-The organisation has also made threats to target other Indian cities.
+HuJI has threatened to target other Indian cities.